ojaswee/analysis_of_shortest_path_algorithms_using_maze_problem/README.md

 Standing at the entrance of the maze and looking for an exit.
 We have to find a path to the exit and count how many nodes were visited before reaching the exit.

 There can be various ways to solve this problem; I am trying to solve it by using following ways:
-1)	unweighted_BFS_via_vertex_matrix: In this program we are reading adjacent vertices from “unweighted_undirected_vertex_matrix.csv”
+1)	unweighted_BFS_via_vertex_matrix: In this program we are reading adjacent matrices from “unweighted_undirected_vertex_matrix.csv”
   1 if there is a path,
   0 if no path exists.
 Then we do Breadth First Search(BFS), BFS by default is unweighted and not directed. <br />

-2) Dijkstra is a weighted and directed single source shortest path Algorithm We have a various network of nodes, with it is associated with a cost We want to find all the nodes that a given source can reach with minimum cost
+2) Dijkstra_algorithm: In this program we are reading adjacent matrices from "weighted_directed.txt" Dijkstra is a weighted and directed single source shortest path Algorithm We have a various network of nodes, with it is associated with a cost We want to find all the nodes that a given source can reach with minimum cost